cmosbeux/SEMI-LAGRANGIAN-PUBLICATION/Donut_TestCase.REF/README.md

-# Particle Advector Dout Test
+# Particle Advector Donut Test

 This test is built to check the performance of the Particle Advector with a 3D-Stokes flow.
 For a better check, the performance should be tested at 1km resolution.